 - Admission Essay

 - Previous Experience/Job Shadowing

 Applicants should have a 3.0 to apply.
-Students with a strong (above 40%) GRE score and below a 3.0 GPA may also be considered.
+In rare cases, students with a strong (above 40%) GRE score and below a 3.0 GPA may also be considered.
 GRE Analytical Writing score must be a 3.5 or higher.

 What kind of GPA do I need to have?

 A minimum cumulative GPA of 3.0 is strongly recommended.
 Please note we calculate all GPAs from all institutes attended.

 Is a bachelor’s degree required for admission?